 - If no, you can either assign a GTIN-13 or a GTIN-14.

-Then, use the appropriate guide to learn how to allocate the number you need:
+Then, use the appropriate guide to learn how to assign the number you need:

-If you haven't used up your assigned batch of GS1 numbers, then you simply follow the process of allocating new numbers for your new products.
+If you haven't used up your assigned batch of GS1 numbers, then you simply follow the process of assigning new numbers for your new products.